 print(f"Comment: '{comment}'")

-print(f"Is Anomaly: {result} (Similarity to normal samples: {score:.3f})\n")API reference
+print(f"Is anomaly: {result} (Similarity to normal samples: {score:.3f})\n")API reference

-General text embeddings
+General text embedding

-Multimodal embeddings
+Multimodal embedding

 Error codes

-If a call fails, see Error messages for troubleshooting.
+If the model call fails and returns an error message, see Error messages for resolution.

 Rate limiting

-For information about model rate limits, see Rate limits.
+For rate limits, see Rate limiting.

 Model performance (MTEB/CMTEB)

-Evaluation benchmarks
+Evaluation benchmark

-Model | MTEB | MTEB (Retrieval task) | CMTEB | CMTEB (Retrieval task) |
+Model | MTEB | MTEB (retrieval task) | CMTEB | CMTEB (retrieval task) |

 text-embedding-v3 (512 dimensions) | 62.11 | 54.30 | 66.81 | 71.88 |